-Defending the accused from prescription drug charges
+Defending clients in NJ accused of prescription drug charges

 Illegal possession of prescription drugs is an increasing issue to the state of New Jersey.
 Drugs like oxycodone are highly addictive and abuse is on the rise.
 The illegal prescription drug market in New Jersey is building and the state is trying to be as aggressive as possible to combat its effects.
 Similarly to other illegal possession of a prescription drug, possession of oxycodone is treated exactly the same as possession of heroin, cocaine, and any other narcotic drug in the State of New Jersey.